 The Android P DP1 brought many new features like screenshot markup editor, dedicated screenshot button in power menu, call recording notification, Indoor navigation, HDR VP9 Video, HEIF image compression support, Neural Network API 1.1 and many more.
 Improvements to earlier features like Picture in Picture mode, Autofill APIs, Messaging style, animations are also present in Android P.

-This is one of the best features coming with Android P and also very much useful to users.
-By using the feature V30 and V30S ThinQ users can edit the screenshots instantly.
-After taking the screenshot, a notification with Edit option will appear in Android P. On tapping on the Edit option, the user can edit the screenshot with the Markup editor.
+This is one of the exciting features coming with Android Pie and also very much useful to users.
+By using the feature, V30 and V30S ThinQ users can edit screenshots instantly.
+After taking the screenshot, a notification with Edit option will appear on Android Pie.
+On tapping the Edit option, the user can edit the screenshot with Markup editor of Pie.

 By using the four buttons in the editor, pen, highlighter, undo, and redo, users can easily transform their screenshots to great within minutes.
-Many refinements to the Markup editor may come in the upcoming previews.
+In seven colours, users can draw or highlight objects on screenshots.

-By using Wi-Fi RTT (Round Trip Time), Android P lets user to navigate indoor in supported devices.
+By using Wi-Fi RTT (Round Trip Time), Android Pie lets users to navigate indoor in supported devices.
 It is very useful to navigate inside large multi storey buildings and so on.
 With the feature, the accuracy of position will be improved upto 1-2 meters.
 According to developers, the feature has many applications in near future.

 Google improved the notifications very much in Android 8.0 and 8.1 updates and now with Android 9.0, many interesting changes to notifications arrived.
 In Android P, the message or chat notifications appear with small previews and also images as previews.
 The Google Assistant powered smart replies also appear in the notification shade, so users can select an instant reply.

 The user interface of notifications also refined very much.
 The new interface appears clean and gorgeous.
 The notifications will appear in both Light and dark themes in Android P.